Sales & Support: +1 (480) 360-6463

 However, the main difference is the type of doctor they work with.

-Ophthalmic Technicians work with ophthalmologists, an eye doctor who is licensed to practice medicine, perform surgeries, and diagnose and treat eye conditions.
+Ophthalmic Technicians work with ophthalmologists, eye doctor who is licensed to practice medicine, perform surgeries, and diagnose and treat eye conditions.

 On the other hand, Optometric Technicians assist an Optometrist, who is an eye doctor specializing in vision care, and prescribing corrective lenses and glasses.